LEARNING OUTCOME 7

 connection.Open(); // Open the connection

-string query = "SELECT * FROM Customers"; // Replace with your desired query
+string query = "SELECT * FROM Customers"; // Replace with your query

 SqlCommand command = new SqlCommand(query, connection);